 Otherwise they are moved to the /Sent subfolder.

 If the option Relay through SMTP host is chosen, EmailAgent.NET

 sends the messages to the specified Host via the specified Port.

-If the option Enable TLS is checked, EmailAgent.NET attempts to connect to the Host
+If the TLS (Transport Layer Security) dropbox has TLS 1.0 or TLS 1.2 options selected, EmailAgent.NET attempts to connect to the Host

 securely via the TLS protocol.
 The Host must support TLS for this option to work.